UnitVectorY-Labs/prompt2json/README.md

 - Prompt is read from a flag or STDIN and must be non empty
 - JSON Schema must be valid and compilable
 - Attachments must be supported types and within size limits
+- The JSON output will be validated against the provided JSON Schema client side before returning
 - Invalid combinations or missing inputs fail before any API call.

 ## Limitations